This Lemon Garlic Pasta is a quick and easy pasta recipe, perfect for busy weeknights. It’s garlicky, lemony and really tasty!

 - Add the kale to the olive oil and gently saute until the kale has turned bright green and is slightly wilted.
 Stir in the lemon juice, lemon zest and salt and cook for a minute.Now add in the pine nuts, parmesan and the water from the pasta.
 Stir over a medium heat for about two minutes.

 - Add the pasta to the kale then add the parsley and extra virgin olive oil.
 Toss gently then serve immediately with freshly grated parmesan, some lemon zest, a squeeze of lemon juice if you wish and some freshly cracked black pepper.

 - Nutrition information is approximate and is calculated by using an online tool.

 - Cup sizes are approximate, I use a metric scale to weigh all ingredients.

-- I used spaghetti but linguine or fusilli works well too.
+- I used whole wheat spaghetti for this but linguine or fusilli works very well too.